sswensen/sswensen/README.md

 DevOps and Software Engineering is something which coincides with my passion and hobby.
 Always up for a discussion on software, business, and other opportunities.
-Lately, I have been immersed in a world of infrastructure as code, working with Kubernetes and Docker to build scalable, secure, and maintainable apps.
+Lately, I have been immersed in a world of infrastructure as code, working with Kubernetes and Docker to build and deploy scalable, secure, and maintainable apps.

 <img align="right" alt="Coding Cat" src="./assets/coding.webp" />